tropicoo/yt-dlp-bot/README.md

 4. Copy `app_bot/config-example.yml` to `app_bot/config.yml`
 5. Write `token`, `api_id`, `api_hash` to `app_bot/config.yml` by changing respective
    placeholders
-6. Write your Telegram user id to the `allowed_users` -> `id` by replacing dummy value and change or remove `forward_group_id` value (if you want to forward the video to some group when upload is enabled)
+6. Write your Telegram user or group id to the `allowed_users` -> `id` by replacing dummy value and change `forward_group_id` value if you want to forward the video to some group when upload is enabled
 7. Configure download media type for the user/group: `AUDIO`, `VIDEO` or `AUDIO_VIDEO` in `app_bot/config.yml`'s variable `download_media_type`
 8. Check the default environment variables in `envs/.env_common` and change if needed